flokoe/bash-hackers-wiki/docs/syntax/ccmd/classic_for.md

 This syntax is **not documented** and should not be used.
 I found the parser definitions for it in 1.x code, and in modern 4.x code.
-My guess is that it\'s there for compatiblity reasons.
+My guess is that it's there for compatiblity reasons.
 This syntax is not specified by POSIX(r).

 ### Return status